dalexanderch/CFD/readme.md

 0.00618905103802681/0.0031197709500789643 = 1.98 (rounded) , therefore the learned model is about 2 times better than the classical interpolation method.

+# Results on Celeba

+We use mean square error as a loss function
+- Using classical bilinear interpolation : 0.00618905103802681
+- Using learned model :

 ## Requirements

 You need the following packages :